-Terms of appointment

-91.(1) A member holds office on a part-time basis.

-(2) A member is to be paid the remuneration and allowances determined by the Governor in Council.

-(3) A member holds office on terms not provided by this Act as are determined by the Governor in Council.
+- 91.(1) A member holds office on a part-time basis. - (2) A member is to be paid the remuneration and allowances determined by the Governor in Council. - (2A) However, a member may waive payment in whole or part. - (3) A member holds office on terms not provided by this Act as are determined by the Governor in Council.